saraclohisey/rattus/README.md

     --ensembl_id  option to provide a single murine ensembl identifier to the cli

-The input csv must have a single column headed `Mouse Gene`.
+The input csv must have a single column headed `Rat Gene`.
 Only Ensembl identifiers are valid (e.g., ENSMUSG00000111497).

 ## Output